Home > Living with diabetes > Happy (belated) D-day

 Happy (belated) D-day

 I don’t feel I should miss out on a celebration due to a little amnesia (possible complication?
-Must google that) so I can officially announce that today is D-day.
+Must Google that) so I can officially announce that today is D-day.
 I have had diabetes for 26 years and 3 weeks today.

 To be honest this isn’t something I normally pay much attention to.
 I certainly don’t have a party every year with presents, low carb food and a healthy game of tennis afterwards to ward off those post meal highs.